icon-project/IIPs/IIPS/iip-draft_btp.md

   - addr: Address (the address of BMV)
 * Description
   - Registers BMV for the network.
-  - It's called by the operator to manage the BTP network.
+  - Called by the operator to manage the BTP network.

 ###### removeVerifier
 ```python